Banking as a service: Potential consequence

 The consequence of having a decomposed stack is that there are multiple ways that the customer's front-end could be presented.
 One way would allow the BaaP provider to appear directly as a bank to its customers.
 This necessitates the provision of a front-end user interface to the end-customers including user authentication and other features.
 The bank would appear as any other online bank where all banking services are presented and seamlessly integrated in a single user interface.
-Another option is that the bank will operate as a white label bank, which will then have a software as a service provider on top of the BaaP operating as the front-end to the end-customer.
+Another option is that the bank will operate as a white label bank, which will then have a software as a service provider on top of the partner operating as the front-end to the end-customer.

-White label banking can be an answer to the challenge platform providers face in attaining customers.
-It can be used to offer banking services in environments where a large group of users already exist, including chains of grocery stores, hypermarkets or existing online portals.

 Integrated BaaS structure vs. single service offering

 A single service provider is at a greater risk of failure than a provider that offers a larger portfolio of services.
 Using an integrated BaaS structure efficiently provides an end-to-end value proposition that frees the service provider from having to develop all the needed peripheral services, including authentication and other security services.
 Those who adopt the BaaS structure are able to provide a higher level of trust than a smaller provider might do.